 6 The Energy Corporations (Transitional and Consequential Provisions) Act 1994 s.
 34(2) is a transitional provision that is of no further effect.

 7 The Energy Corporations (Transitional and Consequential Provisions) Act 1994 Pt.
-3 contains transitional provisions that are of no further effect.
+3 (as amended by the Electricity Corporations Act 2005 s.
+139) reads as follows: